European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-opt-out.md

 description: Information about user opt-out.
 hide_table_of_contents: false
 sidebar_position: 02
+displayed_sidebar: docs
 ---

 import Link from '@docusaurus/Link';

 # User Opt-Out

 Many different publishers and advertisers use EUID.
-Different publishers might have different opt-out processes for their individual sites; however, EUID as a whole has very specific opt-out processes that all EUID [participants](../ref-info/glossary-uid.md#gl-participant) are expected to honor.
+Different publishers might have different opt-out processes for their individual sites; however, EUID as a whole has very specific opt-out processes that all EUID [participants](../overviews/participants-overview.md#euid-external-participants) are expected to honor.

 ## How Users Can Opt Out of EUID